flowr-analysis/flowr/wiki/Control Flow Graph.md

     style n0 stroke:cyan,stroke-width:6.5px;    style n2 stroke:green,stroke-width:6.5px;
 ```

 <details>

 <summary style="color:gray">R Code of the CFG</summary>

-The analysis required _2.4 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplification: `unique-cf-sets` .

 ```r
 x + 1
 ```

 </details>

 The control flow is modeled in post-order: a vertex is reached once everything it is made of has been evaluated.
 For the addition above that means both operands come first and the `+` vertex itself is where they join again,
 so the vertex of an expression *is* its exit point &dash; there are no separate marker vertices.

 <details><summary>Example: Where an if joins again</summary>

 ```mermaid
 flowchart LR